Cephalopod ink: Use by humans

 Cephalopod ink has, as its name suggests, been used in the past as ink for pens and quills; the Greek name for cuttlefish, and the taxonomic name of a cuttlefish genus, Sepia, is associated with the brown colour of cuttlefish ink (for more information, see sepia).

 Modern use of cephalopod ink is generally limited to cooking, primarily in Japan and the Mediterranean, where it is used as a food colouring and flavouring, for example in pasta and sauces, and calamares en su tinta.
-For this purpose it is generally obtainable from fishmongers, gourmet food suppliers, and is widely available in markets in Japan and Spain.
+For this purpose, it is generally obtainable from fishmongers, gourmet food suppliers, and is widely available in markets in Japan, Italy and Spain.
 The ink is extracted from the ink sacs during preparation of the dead cephalopod, usually cuttlefish, and therefore contains no mucus.
 While it is not commonly used in China, cephalopod ink is sometimes used to dye the dough of dumplings.

 Studies have shown that cephalopod ink is toxic to some cells, including tumor cells.
 It is being researched in mice for its antitumor activity against Meth-A fibrosarcoma.
-It currently remains unclear however if any of the antitumor activity of squid ink can be obtained from oral consumption, and this is indicated as an area for future investigation.
+However, it currently remains unclear if any of the antitumor activity of squid ink can be obtained from oral consumption, and this is indicated as an area for future investigation.